-Grow beautiful butterfly-friendly flowers to fill your garden with spectacular displays of nectar- rich crimson and purple blooms.
+Bring butterflies fluttering to your garden with spectacular displays of crimson and purple nectar- rich flowers.

-Start by unwrapping your Growbar and place it with the brown protective paper facing upwards, into a container with plenty of space to allow it to expand.
-Gently pour half a litre of water into the tray and position indoors on a warm, bright sunny windowsill.
-The seeds will need to be a cosy 18°-22° to germinate.
+Pour half a litre of water into the tray and position the Growbar indoors on a warm, nright windowsill.
+The seeds will need to be a cosy 18-22’C to germinate.

-When the seedlings have produced 4-8 leaves you may then gently separate them, being careful to not damage the delicate roots, and plant them in individual pots or a sunny weed-free spot in the garden.
-Plants grown in the ground with plenty of space and sunlight will produce more abundant fragrant foliage but it is possible to grow the seedlings in large containers on the balcony or patio.
+When the seedlings have produced 4-8 leaves you can then gently separate them, being careful not to damage the delicate roots, and plant them in a sunny weed-free spot in the garden.
+Plants grown in the ground with plenty of space and sunlight will flower most impressively, but it is possible to grow the seedlings in large containers on the balcony or patio.

 Growbar is 100% eco-friendly.
 The card packaging can be widely recycled, the film wrap is made from biodegradable sugar cane, and coir is a sustainable alternative to peat that’s made with coconut fibres.